polmoneys/draaaaaag/Readme.md

 ## TLDR

-Exploring drag and drop with `react`, for fun.
+Exploring drag and drop with `react` for no particular reason.

 ### Inspiration 💐